Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 <!-- markdownlint-disable no-inline-html -->
 - Add input variable on the root module for enabling/disabling connectivity resources
 - Add a local variable for `configure_connectivity_resources` and set custom values for the following:
-  - Deploy a shared DDoS Protection Standard plan in the `northeurope` region
+  - Deploy a shared DDoS Network Protection plan in the `northeurope` region
   - Deploy hub virtual networks to `northeurope` and `westeurope`
   - Deploy an ExpressRoute gateway and Azure Firewall to the hub virtual network in `northeurope`
   - Deploy a VPN gateway to the hub virtual network in `westeurope`
   - Remove the `AzureFirewallSubnet` subnet from the hub virtual network in `westeurope`
-  - Link the hub virtual network in `northeurope` and `westeurope` to the central DDoS Protection Standard plan
+  - Link the hub virtual network in `northeurope` and `westeurope` to the central DDoS Network Protection plan
   - Ensure private DNS zones for private endpoints are enabled for `northeurope` and `westeurope` regions <sup>1</sup>
   - Set a different default location for connectivity resources (*controlled through an input variable on the root module*)
   - Add custom resource tags for connectivity resources (*controlled through an input variable on the root module*)